 TVs have changed a bit since 1986, and memories have faded a bit too.
 So just in case you’ve lost some cables, or just need a refresher, here’s how to connect a NES to a modern TV so you can get a Zelda or Mario fix.
+You have a couple of options for this, including AV cables.

 Does CRT vs LCD make a difference?